bbanting/budgettool/README.md

 - [ ] Any and all relationships for search tags; negating
     - tag+tag tag !tag tag+!tag
     - ! and + are reserved and cant be used in tag names
-- [ ] list command by default is truncated
-- [ ] Check for invalid csv formatting and give helpful error
+- [ ] Check for invalid csv formatting on each entry and give helpful error
+- [ ] Changing entry attrs trigger file overwrite
-- [ ] cache entries; update cache as well as file when changed
+- [x] cache entries; update cache as well as file when changed

+## Notes
-- [ ] Remove ability to do one-off commands?
+- Remove ability to do one-off commands?
+- Seems pretty tightly coupled as it is now.
+The global scope stuff doesn't